If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The last item in this kit is the Goodland Bee Supply Stainless Steel Double-Sieve Honey Strainer.
 This tool is a must-have to keep your honey clean and debris-free.
 It features a 10-inch (diameter) basket-sized filter which is 5 inches in height.
 The top filter is a 1000-micron mesh while the bottom filter is a 500-micron mesh.
 This combination will ensure that you’re going to bottle the precious honey alone without the impurities.
 This honey strainer is equipped with extendable arms to fit most bucket sizes.
 It is made from food-grade 304 stainless steel.

 This kit sounds good with its three main tools.
-It offers great features, but it is not something that can be considered as your homerun swing.
+It offers great features, but it is not something that can be considered as your home run swing.
 Despite the wonderful traits, there are some minor negative things that you should know about it.
 First, the honey extractor doesn’t have a conical bottom.
 This means that you have to tip the tank to get the last drops of honey.
-The legs are a bit unstable during the extraction, but you can easily fix it by bolting it to sturdy platform.
-The crank can become a challenge especially to beekeepers with weaker arm strength.
+The legs are a bit unstable during the extraction, but you can easily fix it by bolting it to a sturdy platform.
+The crank can become a challenge, especially to beekeepers with weaker arm strength.
 While cranking, the tank emits significant noise because of the vibration.
 And because of the vibrations, screws might loosen up so you have to tighten them up occasionally.

 Overall, this Goodland Bee Supply Honey Extraction Kit is worth your consideration.
-The small negative issues can be easily fixed and are overshadowed by the many benefits and features of all the three tools.
+The small negative issues can be easily fixed and are overshadowed by the many benefits and features of all three tools.
 It is recommended for any beekeeping level, though beginners might need some extra help as it does not come with instructions.

 If you’re looking for the tools to help you carry the task of honey extracting with convenience and effectiveness, then consider this kit.